HTY2003/smplboards-SCH16T/README.md

 3. When installed, you can include the library header by selecting it in `Sketch` > `Include Library`, and view example sketches in `File` > `Examples`.

-In the future, I will add this library to the Arduino Library Manager for easier installation.

 ## Wiring

 | Pin | Description |